Chinese Medicine Diet; The Five Flavors

 The Importance of Balance

-In Traditional Chinese Medicine (TCM), the concept of balance is paramount.
+In Traditional Chinese Medicine (TCM), balance is paramount.
 This nutritional approach to health emphasizes that well-being arises from harmony within the body and with the environment.
 Central to TCM dietary principles is the idea that these five flavors—sweet, salty, sour, bitter, and pungent—must be included in a balanced diet to promote and maintain health.
-Each flavor in TCM is associated with specific organs, elements, and bodily functions, influencing various aspects of physical and emotional health.
+Each flavor in TCM is associated with specific organs, elements, and bodily functions, influencing various physical and emotional health aspects.

 A balanced diet in TCM involves consuming a variety of foods that incorporate all Five Flavors.
 This approach ensures that each Organ System receives the necessary support to function optimally.
 Overemphasis on a single flavor can lead to imbalances and health issues.
 For example, an excess of sweet foods can cause dampness and sluggishness, while too much bitter flavor can deplete the body's fluids and lead to dryness.